If you have symptoms Click to get info

 - One Hoe Street, Walthamstow E17 4SD

-Community Collect: home test kits for collection Click to get info
+Community Collect: free home test kits for collection Click to get info

-Community Collect is a national initiative to enable rapid Lateral Flow testing at home.
+Community Collect is a national initiative to enable rapid Lateral Flow testing at home for people who do not have Covid-19 symptoms.

 With Community Collect, you can get 2 packs of rapid lateral flow self-test kits (each pack contains 7 tests) for every member of your family or household.